Badges acknowledge and encourage expert contributors to provide helpful product reviews and answers.

 Design merit (top contributor) badges

 Merit badge design may be customized for your website.
-Contact Bazaarvoice Client Care to request a custom badge design.
+Contact Bazaarvoice Support to request a custom badge design.

 Sort merit (top contributor) badges